D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started.md

 ##Now what
 Most likely you won't be satisfied by just running a test case.

-To figure out what kind of input files are needed to run FIDASIM click [this](./input_files/index.html)
+The next thing to do is figure out what kind of [input files](./02_input_files/index.html) you need to run your own simulation.